tecno5/INSY4325Capstone/README.md

 # Bookstore System Prototype

 A Java Swing desktop prototype demonstrating a simple Bookstore System with eight use‐cases and full menu/navigation.
-No real database or business logic—just a GUI skeleton with placeholder actions and a bit of static sample data so it looks “plugged-in.”
+No real database or business logic—just a GUI skeleton with placeholder actions and a bit of static sample data.'

+Made for INSY 4325 Capstone Systems development Protoype

 ---